Enterprise-CMCS/cmcs-eregulations/README.md

 `make local.clean` will remove the local environment completely, useful when you want to start fresh.

+## Update CSS for admin site

+To change the styling of the admin site, add custom style rules to `solution/ui/regulations/css/admin/custom_admin.css`.

+To see the changes on the admin site, run `make local.collectstatic`.
+This will update/create the CSS files in the `solution/static-assets/css/admin` directory.

+You will need to restart the local environment to see the changes.
+The Makefile will automatically move those files to the correct location where `STATIC_ROOT` is defined.
+This is the location where Django will look for static files.

 ## Testing eRegs

 #### Testing setup